HanSolo/crac/README.md

 You should see 10 random female names in JSON format in your browser and also the time it took to create the response.

+### Build docker image
+Execute ```./gradlew dockerBuildCrac``` to create a docker image containing a CRaC enabled JDK and a pre-warmed, checkpointed application.